segevGr/JamLive/README.md

 - All connected users sync via WebSocket using Socket.io.
 - Players who join **after** the session has started will still receive the current song automatically.
 - The current song database is hard-coded in JSON format.

+> Built by Segev Grotas as part of a technical assignment for Moveo.